top of page

 When to Seek Postpartum Depression Treatment

-The earlier postpartum depression is identified, the easier it is to treat.
+The earlier postpartum depression is identified, the easier recovery can be.
 If symptoms last more than two weeks or interfere with daily life, speak with:

 • Your OB-GYN